Scorpionfishes and Rockfishes: Family Scorpaenidae

 Identification: Typical bass-like shape although they have the chunkiest body shape of the shallow-water rockfish.
 They are a dark colored fish—dark green or olive above; mottled green, black or gray on side; whitish below; fins dark.
 There is also a rare light-colored variation in pigmentation that is yellowish-orange.
 Although often mistaken for kelp rockfish, these “husky boys” are easily differentiated during cleaning—the grass rockfish has very short and blunt gill rakers on its first gill arch.
 The gill rakers are nearly as wide as they are long.

 Size: Length to 22 inches; generally between 8 and 16 inches for those caught from piers.
-The California record fish weighed 5 lb 6 oz; it was caught at Trinidad in 2006.
+The California angling record fish weighed 6 Lbs 7 oz and was caught at Bean Hollow State Beach in 2012.
+The diving record fish weighed 6 Lbs 7 oz and was taken at Big Sur in 2018.

-Range: Bahia Playa Maria, central Baja California, to Westport, Washington.
+Range: Bahia Playa Maria, central Baja California, to Ucluelet, Vancouver Island, British Columbia.
+Common from central Baja California to northern California.

 Habitat: A shallow water rockfish, found from intertidal depths to about 150 feet.
 Most are found in shallow-water rocky areas, especially where there is vegetation.
 Grassies are common to kelp beds and reefs where they often hide in the crevices.
 In comparison to other rockfish, their shallow water habitat most closely mimics that of the black-and-yellow rockfish.
 While juvenile grassies are diurnal (daytime) feeders, adult fish are nocturnal (nighttime) feeders that primarily feed near the bottom.
 Key prey includes crabs, shrimp, snails, isopods and small fish including perch.